lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 Retrieves the relay with the provided uri.

-- Reverts if no relay was found.
+- Reverts if found no relay.

 ### Function: get_whitelisted_version